krabo0om/docker-image-logitech-media-server/README.md

 as the URL), you can add `-p 80:9000`, but you *must* also include `-p 9000:9000` because the players expect to be able to contact the server on that port.

+## Adding a sound device

+Use `aplay -L` to get a list of your devices.
+Add the card and device ID to get the correct identifier (e.g. plughw:1,0 for a USB sound card).
+Now, in the LMS server interface, install the `WaveInput` plugin, then add a new favorite.
+Give it a name and as URL "wavin:\<name:,card,device\>" (e.g. `wavin:plughw:1,0`).

+Important changes to the docker file are:
+- add squeezeboxserver to the `audio` group
+- install packages `alsa-utils` and `alsa-tools`

+When running the container, add `-device /dev/snd`.

 ## Using docker-compose